 Rodenticides are approved by the federal government and use is regulated by the Province, which enacted a temporary (18-month) ban on the use of second-generation anticoagulant rodenticides (brodifacoum, bromodialone, and difethialone) for most residential buildings, office buildings, parks, schools and non-food retail shops, starting on July 21, 2021.
 Exemptions are currently allowed for designated essential services and agricultural operators.

-The actions and leadership of progressive B.C. municipalities helped achieve the ban. .
+The actions and leadership of progressive B.C. municipalities helped achieve the temporary provincial ban.
 Municipalities can continue to lead with progressive policies that protect local wildlife and solve pest control issues by ensuring all rodenticide use is covered by broader permanent bylaws.